cthulhustig/autojimmy/docs/custom_sectors.md

 ## Linting
 Linting is a service provided by Traveller Map where it can analyse your sector and metadata files to check for errors.
-For example it will flag worlds that have a government that is invalid for the population size.
+For example, it will flag worlds that have a government that is invalid for the population size.
 The rules Traveller Map uses when linting are based on the T5 world creation rules.
 Auto-Jimmy gives you the option to lint your custom sector files when creating a